 I used to live close to tennis court; so close that I could see the court from my back window.
-One day, a coach was using the court to conduct – what I assume was to be – a one-one-one session with a boy who looked to be about 10 years of age.
+One day, a coach was using the court to conduct a one-one-one session with a boy who looked to be about 10 years of age.

-What was meant to be a one-on-one session, however, was rapidly turning into a two-one-one session.
+However, what was meant to be a one-on-one session, was rapidly turning into a two-one-one session.

 Despite there being seating for spectators against the court’s perimeter fence, standing with toes touching the court’s sideline, arms folded, was who I assumed to be Dad.
 He appeared stern, intently watching every move his son made.
 I could feel the pressure on the kid, even from where I was standing.
 Worse still, Dad regularly interjected to reinforce the coach’s instructions and even add some of his own.
 I inwardly cringed every time this happened, feeling the coach’s pain.

 Parents: coaches really dislike parents interfering with their coaching.
 Many coaches are too polite to say anything, or prefer to avoid confrontation.
 If you could read their minds, however, you would be in no doubt.